Deutsche Tourenwagen Masters: Vehicle, chassis

-Deutsche Tourenwagen Masters cars closely resemble public road vehicles but custom-built into a racing version as a reference of silhouette racing car format.
-The championship controls and specifies the chassis/car and engine manufacturers that teams are allowed to use each season.
-The league's choice of manufacturers are changed every year.
+Deutsche Tourenwagen Masters cars closely resemble public road vehicles as a reference to the silhouette racing car format.
+The championship controls and specifies the chassis/car and engine manufacturers that teams are allowed to use each season.The league's choice of manufacturers saw frequent changes between its revival in 2000 and the end of the "DTM Prototype" era in 2020, due to constantly changing car specification regulations and excessive expenditure on the Silhouette Prototype cars.

 Opel provided cars and Spiess engines in 2000–2005 with two different models (Astra in 2000–2003 later Vectra GTS V8 in 2004–2005).
 Opel ended its DTM program after the 2005 season, citing costs and company restructuring.

 Aston Martin provided the cars to R-Motorsport team in 2019, but left DTM after the 2020 season unable to secure an engine supplier.
+Aston Martin subsequently re-entered the DTM under the new GT3 Specification.

 In 2000, Mercedes-Benz AMG came to the new DTM from the 24 Hours of Le Mans.
 Mercedes-Benz won their first race in 1st Hockenheimring round, as well as the series title.
 In July 2017, Mercedes-Benz AMG company officials announced the company's withdrawal from German touring car racing after 2018 season and the immediate discontinuation of its DTM program, coinciding with its entrance into FIA Formula E Championship in 2019, and its discontinuation of its DMSB program.
+Upon the DTM's transition to GT3 Specification cars in 2021, Mercedes AMG immediately re-entered the DTM.

-During the first inaugural resumption season, all DTM car styles were utilized shorter S-segment compact sports two-door coupé-style cars until 2003 season but in 2004 coupé-style cars were minority due to the transition to four-door sedan saloon-style cars.
+During the first inaugural season, all DTM car styles utilized shorter S-segment compact sports two-door coupé-style cars until 2003 season.
+Despite the usage, the shorter S-segment compact sports two-door coupé-style cars were heavily criticized by DTM fans due to against the touring car DNA that traditionally utilized the four to five doors but in 2004 coupé-style cars were shrunk to minority due to the transition to four-door sedan saloon-style cars.
 In 2004 the four-door sedan saloon-style cars were introduced due to touring car racing's core philosophy (several touring car racing tournaments have a de facto 4-door sedan saloon cars) until 2011.
 For 2012 season onwards the two-door coupé-style s were returned until 2020 but the two-door coupé-style cars are much more different than 2000–2003 cars (longer length, longer wheelbase, slightly lower height and aggressive aero package as based on compact D-segment compact executive cars).
 The updated new coupé-style cars were introduced in 2017 thanks to new rear wing.